gregwebs/blog.gregweber.info/posts/2011-06-08-high-performance-rb-part2.markdown

 ### Richer data modeling

 Schemaless sounds scary, but it is a nice tool for richer data modeling.
 For example, you can store hashes (where the keys present are not known ahead of time).

 In MongoDB your alternative to database joins is not just application joins, but also embedding.
 Stick a table within another table, or stick an array of tables in another table.
 Not only do you feel little pain from not having joins, but the embedding concept lets you model your data in very meaningful ways that are very efficient for your application queries.
 Instead of a join table, you could add an array of ids to one of your documents (tables).
 And you can treat that array like a Set.

+The downside to embedding is that you have to *decide* how to model your data.
+In a relational database you can essentially defer some of this decision making until query time by performing joins.
+If you decide to change an embedding relationship, you will have some work on your hands (a good ODM/ORM can help to reduce the amount of code to be changed).

 ## Supplement vs. Default